Do I have to pay tax on my interest?

 Updated 9 months ago

-For Smart Saver accounts, it’s different.
-You need to consider paying tax on earnings for the tax year during which the interest was applied to your account.
+You may need to consider paying tax on earnings for the tax year during which the interest was applied to your account.

 Was this helpful?